 All eCampus NZ learners have agreed to our Learner Rights and Responsibilities Policy, meaning everyone using the platform has agreed to:

-This applies to all online interactions with learners, facilitators, and student advisors.
+This applies to all online interactions with learners, facilitators, and the student advisor team.

-If you ever feel unsafe or experience racism, discrimination, or bullying on eCampus NZ, please report it to your student advisor immediately.
+If you ever feel unsafe or experience racism, discrimination, or bullying on eCampus NZ, please report it to the student advisor team immediately.
 Click here to send a direct message.

 ✔ Remember that behind every computer, there is a human being.